Yes, pets do need dentistry.

 Periodontal disease causes loss of soft tissues and bone around the teeth which can lead to tooth loss.
 It also causes gingivitis (inflammation and reddening of the gums).
 As you can imagine, periodontal disease can be very painful for your pet.

 There are different severities of periodontal disease.
 The only way to accurately determine how severe it is, is to have the vet anaesthetise the pet and properly examine the teeth, gums and to take dental x-rays.
+Dental x-rays are now considered best practice.
+Some clinics perform dentals without them, here at Coast we follow Veterinary board guidelines and promote the best veterinary medicine for your pets.
 Periodontal disease also effects your pet’s internal organs.
 In fact the bacteria from the mouth can enter the bloodstream of your pet and lead to changes in their heart, liver and kidneys which may affect their overall health and reduce their life span.

 It is important to note that periodontal disease can be treated and managed, but once it is established, it cannot be cured except by extraction of teeth.